hiblaphp/event-loop/README.md

     $promise
         ->then(static function ($value) use (&$result, $fiber) {
             $result = $value;
-            Loop::scheduleFiber($fiber); // Queues the fiber to be resumed in the next Fiber phase after the promise resolves })
+            Loop::scheduleFiber($fiber); // queues the fiber to resume after the promise resolves })
         ->catch(static function ($reason) use (&$error, $fiber) {
             $error = $reason;
-            Loop::scheduleFiber($fiber); // Queues the fiber to be resumed in the next Fiber phase after the promise rejects })
+            Loop::scheduleFiber($fiber); // queues the fiber to resume after the promise rejects })
     ;